 - Call us at 503-846-7039 if your pet is here at the shelter.

 - Field Services - Animal Services Officers will prioritize emergency calls, including assisting law enforcement and first responders, rescuing injured or sick stray animals, cruelty or neglect investigations, animal bites and responding to dangerous or aggressive dogs that threaten the safety of the community.
-Officers will be unavailable for non-emergency services, including barking and nuisance complaints, animal trespassing and similar services.

 - Pet Adoptions - Our shelter is closed for pet adoptions, including viewing or visiting animals in adoption areas.
 All animals in the shelter will still receive appropriate care.
 Those animals that cannot be reunited with owners may be transferred to our partner animal shelters and rescues for adoption.
 Here is a list of other area shelters who may be offering pets for adoption.